Perspective | What Kristen Welker can learn from Savannah Guthrie about dealing with Trump

 To make this debate something that serves the public interest rather than being the disastrous circus that it could be, she needs to be in control.

-Control far greater that what Fox’s Chris Wallace asserted during the first debate and far more than USA Today’s Susan Page did during the vice-presidential debate.
+Control far greater than what Fox’s Chris Wallace asserted during the first debate and far more than USA Today’s Susan Page did during the vice-presidential debate.

 How can she do it, given how relentlessly aggressive Trump is likely to be?

 After all, he has spent the past several days on a rampage of lies and misstatements, outdoing himself in the campaign’s final weeks.
-And he has been harshly criticizing Welker, unfairly calling her a tool for the Left.
+And he has been harshly criticizing Welker, unfairly calling her a tool for the left.

 “She’s a radical Democrat.
 She deleted her entire account. . . .
 She’s no good,” Trump ranted at an Arizona campaign rally Monday.

 There’s nothing to these claims.
 Welker’s parents have contributed to Democratic politicians and causes; she’s not responsible for that.
-She temporarily put her Twitter account on hold, but that was after CNN’s Steve Scully false claimed his was hacked.
+She temporarily put her Twitter account on hold, but that was after C-SPAN’s Steve Scully falsely claimed his was hacked.
 And yes, she had her photo taken with the Obamas in the receiving line at the White House holiday party for journalists a few years ago — but generations of reporters made the same dubious decision, posing with the Bushes, Clintons, Reagans.
 (Fox News’s Brit Hume, no radical Democrat, stood up for Welker on Twitter by sharing his own holiday photo with the Obamas.)

 It’s no surprise that Trump is going after Welker.
 As Time magazine’s Charlotte Alter said Sunday on CNN: He “attacks everybody but he saves his most personal attacks for women and particularly for women journalists.”
 And I would add, particularly for women of color, like Welker, who is Black.

-Note: Correction: A previous version of this column incorrectly referred to Steve Scully’s employer as CNN.
-C-SPAN, not CNN, suspended him after he admitted he lied about his Twitter account being hacked.